mchampanis/firefox-spellingbee/README.md

 bash build.sh
 ```

 If you're on Windows and have WSL/WSL2 installed then you need to install `nodejs` and `npm` with the package manager in a WSL shell.
-After that install `web-ext`: `sudo npm install -g web-ext`
+After that continue as above, i.e. install `web-ext`: `sudo npm install -g web-ext`

 The XPI will be saved to `./web-ext-artifacts/`.